asheeshr/gaze-io-system/README.md

 - `support` (self-explanatory)

 The program runs in three main threads:

 1. Main Program Logic - processes the images and generates co-ordinates using OpenCV
 2. Debugging GUI - uses HighGUI from OpenCV
 3. Pointer GUI - using OpenGL

 OpenMP will also be incorporated in the main program logic to increase parallelization of the program code, and increase responsiveness.
+It will generate more threads based on number of cores available.

 Progress
 --------